 Georgieva’s most significant works appeared in the 1960s and 1970s in Sofia, Varna, and elsewhere in her home country.
 She received many national and international accolades during her life, including a prestigious Herder Prize (awarded in 1981).

 Mario Botta – Sacral Spaces

-The Sacral Spaces exhibition showcases Mario Botta’s building designs for religious settings.
+The Sacral Spaces exhibition showcased Mario Botta’s building designs for religious settings.
 The Swiss architect has a long list of outstanding works to his name, including the Museum of Modern Art in San Francisco and the National Bank of Greece.

 His religious buildings include such eyecatching designs as the Santa Maria degli Angeli chapel in Switzerland, Évry Cathedral in France, or the Cymbalista Synagoge in Israel.

-This exhibition pus the spotlight on the nominees that made the final shortlist for the 2018 Austrian Bauherrenpreis, a prestigious award given for construction works, landscape architecture and urban solutions.
+This exhibition put the spotlight on the nominees that made the final shortlist for the 2018 Austrian Bauherrenpreis, a prestigious award given for construction works, landscape architecture and urban solutions.
 The six eventual winners were given special emphasis.

 One of the award winners was actually from Vienna: a school centre on the outskirts in Aspern (a location famous for being the site of the first battle that Napoleon ever lost).

 This exhibition examined the architectural landscape across Georgia, a country spanning a breadth of geographical and cultural influences: Russia and a Soviet past on one side, Turkey and Asia on the other; the Caucasus mountains to the north and south, the Black Sea to the west.

 You’ll find details of current and past Ringturm exhibitions at the official website.